MicrosoftDocs/win32/desktop-src/Rpc/the-type-usersize-function.md

 The return value is the new offset or buffer position.
 The function should return the cumulative size, which is the starting size plus possible padding plus the data size.

-The **<type&gt;\_UserSize** function can return an overestimate of the size needed.
+The **<type>\_UserSize** function can return an overestimate of the size needed.
 The actual size of the sent buffer is defined by the data size, not by the buffer allocation size.

-The **<type&gt;\_UserSize** function is not called if the wire size can be computed at compile time.
+The **<type>\_UserSize** function is not called if the wire size can be computed at compile time.
 Note that for most unions, even if there are no pointers, the actual size of the wire representation can be determined only at run time.

 ## Related topics